angular/angular/aio/content/guide/glossary.md

 ## Polyfill

-An [NPM package](guide/npm-packages) that plugs gaps in a browser's JavaScript implementation.
+An [npm package](guide/npm-packages) that plugs gaps in a browser's JavaScript implementation.
 See the [Browser Support](guide/browser-support) guide for polyfills that support particular functionality for particular platforms.

+{@a project}

+## Project

+In Angular, a folder within a [workspace](guide/glossary#workspace) that contains one or more Angular apps or [libraries](guide/glossary#library).

 ## Provider